 Kia Noelle Johnson, Ph.D., CCC-SLP is the Associate Director of the Arthur M. Blank Center for Stuttering Education and Research Satellite in Atlanta, Georgia through the University of Texas at Austin.

-She completed her doctoral training in Hearing and Speech Sciences at Vanderbilt University (Nashville, TN).
-She received a Master’s and Baccalaureate degree in Communication Disorders from Howard University (Washington, DC) and Truman State University (Kirksville, MO), respectively.
+She completed her doctoral studies at Vanderbilt University (Nashville, TN) where she earned a Ph.D. in Hearing and Speech Sciences.
+She received her bachelor’s and master’s degree in Communication Disorders from Howard University (Washington, DC) and Truman State University (Kirksville, MO), respectively.

-Dr. Johnson serves on the ASHA Board of Directors as the National Advisor to the National Student Speech Language Hearing Association.
-She is also an 18-year member of the National Black Association for Speech, Language and Hearing where she currently serves as chair of the Board of Directors.
+She serves on the ASHA Board of Directors as the National Advisor to the National NSSLHA.
+And also serves as Chair of the Board of Directors for the National Black Association for Speech-Language and Hearing.

 She is a proud alumna of the 2006 class of the ASHA Minority Student Leadership Program.